mdedetrich/foundation-webjar-custom-settings-template/README.md

 # Foundation Webjar Custom Settings Template

-This is a Foundation Webjar Template based on https://github.com/webjars/foundation, however it has the ability to to customize the foundation `_settings.scss`/`foundation.scss` file to produce a customized `foundation.css`.
+This is a Foundation Webjar Template based on https://github.com/webjars/foundation, however it has the ability to customize the foundation `_settings.scss`/`foundation.scss` file to produce a customized `foundation.css`.

 Due to this, unlike the original Foundation Webjar this uses various maven plugins to build the package rather than just repacking assets.